tldr-pages/tldr/pages/common/makensis.md

 # makensis

 > Cross-platform compiler for NSIS installers.
-> It compiles a NSIS script into an Windows installer executable.
+> It compiles a NSIS script into a Windows installer executable.

 - Compile a NSIS script: